JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/basins.md

 ```@example MAIN
 P = tipping_probabilities(basins_before, basins_after)
 ```
-As you can see `P` has size 3×2, as after the change only 2 attractors exist while the first row of `P` is exactly 50% probability to each other magnet, as it should be due to the system's symmetry.
+As you can see `P` has size 3×2, as after the change only 2 attractors exist, while the first row of `P` is exactly 50% probability to each other magnet, as it should be due to the system's symmetry.